ShellAddicted/hx03wRE/readme.md

+# HX03W
-This project provides a Python API compatible Bluetooth low energy (BLE) smartbands.
+This project provides a Python API compatible with several Bluetooth low energy (BLE) smartbands.
-it's specifically designed to work with Lenovo HX03W but should work with other similiar smartbands.
+it's specifically designed to work with <b>Lenovo HX03W</b> but should work with other similiar smartbands.

 Supported Features:
 - [X] HRM